Avanade/Beef/samples/My.Hr/docs/Employee-Search.md

     </Operation>
 ```

 So that the code-gen knows what Entity Framework model is to be used this needs to be appended to the existing `Employee` element configuration.
-Replace the previous XML with the following.
+Replace the previous XML with the following (note that the xml comment termination will need to be fixed if copied).

 ``` xml
        - The EntityFrameworkEntity is required so that the GetByArgs code-gen knows what EfModel is to be used; however, DataEntityFrameworkCustomMapper is also used so that a corresponding EfMapper is not output (not required). -->